 climate change OR stress (will search for all records that contain either the phrase “climate change” OR a variant of the word “stress”)

-Two or more words together will be searched as a phrase (example, climate change, global warming, pathogenic bacteria).
+To confirm, two or more words together will be searched as a phrase (example, climate change, global warming, pathogenic bacteria).

 Questions?
 Please let me know.